Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--b2L_nlW_Fo.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Please tell me Update 4 will use S.A.M.
 Ore
 https://www.youtube.com/watch?v=-b2L_nlW_Fo
-This question was possibly duplicated with a more recent answer: [July 20th, 2021 Livestream Q&A: Has S.A.M.
-Ore been given a function yet?](./yt-VVYzPlbpSwM.md) [https://www.youtube.com/watch?v=VVYzPlbpSwM](https://www.youtube.com/watch?v=VVYzPlbpSwM)
+This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: Is the S.A.M.
+Ore ever going to be useful?](./yt-7zXN4R-njHk.md) [https://www.youtube.com/watch?v=7zXN4R-njHk](https://www.youtube.com/watch?v=7zXN4R-njHk)

 ### Topics